AdaCore/spark2014/docs/guidance/main.rst

 Even if a property is provable, automatic provers may nevertheless not be able to prove it, due to limitations of the heuristic techniques used in automatic provers.
-In practice, these limitations are mostly visible on non-linear integer arithmetic (such as division and modulo) and floating-point arithmetic.
+In practice, these limitations mostly show up on non-linear integer arithmetic (such as division and modulo) and floating-point arithmetic.

 Running GNATprove in Proof Mode
 -------------------------------

+.. index:: Proof mode (for GNATprove)

 Proof is the second static analysis performed by GNATprove, after the flow analysis seen at Bronze level.
 Unlike flow analysis, proof may take more or